AdamSobieski/Nifty/OVERVIEW.md

 }
 ```

-The inspectable preconditions of an action are represented by a Boolean query to a collection of formulas, e.g., those formulas describing a state of a modelled world.
-The inspectable effects of an action are represented by an update to a collection of formulas.
-By extending `IHasReadOnlyFormulaCollection`, actions have metadata.
+The inspectable preconditions of actions are represented by Boolean queries to collections of formulas, e.g., those formulas describing a state of a modelled world.
+The inspectable effects of actions are represented by updates to collections of formulas.
+By extending `IHasReadOnlyFormulaCollection`, actions can have metadata.